-Since the launch of SportsFunder lottery games, over \$4 million in gaming income has provided funding to all levels of amateur sports in British Columbia.
+Since the launch of SportsFunder lottery games, over \$4.1 million in gaming income distributed by Government has provided funding to all levels of amateur sports in British Columbia.
 Kids from every corner of the province have benefited, including 1,875 kids who couldn't otherwise afford registration fees.
-10,000 youth in BC have received travel assistance and 1,200 coaches have been certified, all with help from SportsFunder.
+10,000 youth in BC have received travel assistance and 1,500 coaches have been certified, all with help from SportsFunder.